 A copy of the OIC and correspondence from the Ontario Minister of Energy advising the Ontario Energy Board of the OIC is included as Attachment 1 of this Schedule.
+Also included in Attachment 1 is a subsequent OIC declaring the Project is needed as a priority project dated March 31, 2022.
 In accordance with s.96.1(2) of the Act, having been declared to be a priority project, the Project shall be accepted by the Board as needed when the Board considers an application for leave to construct.